bhai-hub/Cod/README.md

 Certainly!
-Below is a detailed description of the tasks you completed during your internship at Codsoft:
+Below is a detailed description of the tasks I have completed during my internship at Codsoft:

 ### Task 1: Create Portfolio Using HTML and CSS